Code Name: Heraclitus

 Code Name: Heraclitus is a 1967 American thriller film starring Stanley Baker and Leslie Nielsen.
 The film originally was a television pilot that appeared as two episodes of Bob Hope Presents the Chrysler Theatre on January 18–25, 1967.

 Plot

 Stanley Baker stars as a British spy who investigates the past of Lydia Constantine (Signe Hasso), the widow of secret agent Constantine (Kurt Kasznar).
-Lydia is suspected of selling cold war secrets to the Communists.
+Lydia is suspected of selling Cold War secrets to the Soviet Union.
 To ascertain the truth, it is necessary to "rebuild" agent Constantine and send his living counterpart behind the Iron Curtain.

 When agent Constantine is "rebuilt" he doesn't remember anything.